 Rationale for Nomination

 Professional Service and Diversity, Equity, and Inclusion Statement

 Full details and requirements for all nomination materials are provided below.

 All nomination materials should focus on the nominee’s postdoctoral work, but some of the nomination materials may also reference work done during the nominee’s doctoral thesis—see details below.
-A nominee’s “postdoctoral work” encompasses any research or work performed after the awarding of a doctoral degree and prior to the start of an independent position as a Principal Investigator.
+A nominee’s “postdoctoral work” encompasses any research or work performed after the awarding of a doctoral degree and prior to the start of an independent position, such as a Principal Investigator.
 For further guidance, please contact us at firstname.lastname@example.org.

 Required information includes the nominee’s name, title, contact information, and disciplinary category, as well as the nominator’s name, title, and contact information.

 A statement from the institutional nominator that explains why the nominee has been selected by the institution.
 This should detail the nominee’s strong record of significant scientific contributions and their promise of sustained or accelerated progress in the future.
 Max.
 200 words.